 Unless otherwise indicated, these stock options vest over four years, with the earlier awards (granted prior to 2018) vesting in 48 equal monthly installments, and later awards (granted in 2018 and after) vesting in 16 equal quarterly installments, subject to the named executive officer's continued employment through such vesting date.
-Unless otherwise indicated, these RSUs vest over four years in 16 equal quarterly installments, subject to the named executive officer's continued employment through (1)

-(2) such vesting date.
+Unless otherwise indicated, these RSUs vest over four years in 16 equal quarterly installments, subject to the named executive officer's continued employment through (1) (2) such vesting date.

 The vesting start date is fixed by the Compensation Committee when granting equity awards.
 Represents the fair market value of the unvested shares of our common stock as of December 29, 2023, the last trading day of 2023, based upon the closing market price of our common stock on such date of \$580.54 per share.
+(3) (4)

-- This equity award vests over four years, with 25% vesting on the first anniversary of the vesting start date and the remaining 75% vesting in 12 equal quarterly (5) installments thereafter, subject to the named executive officer's continued employment through such vesting date.

-These PSUs were earned based upon the achievement of a Revenue CC growth performance goal and 1/2 of the earned PSUs vested upon the certification of such - (6) achievement and the remaining % of the earned PSUs vest in equal quarterly installments over the remaining two years, subject to the named executive officer's continued employment through such vesting date. - This stock option award vests over four years, with 25% vesting on May 1, 2023 and the remaining 75% vesting in equal quarterly installments thereafter. - This RSU award vests over four years, with 25% vesting on May 1, 2023 and the remaining 75% vesting in equal quarterly installments thereafter.
-This RSU award vests over two years, with 25% vesting on May 1, 2023 and the remaining 75% vesting in equal quarterly installments thereafter.
+- (5) This equity award vests over four years, with 25% vesting on the first anniversary of the vesting start date and the remaining 75% vesting in 12 equal quarterly installments thereafter, subject to the named executive officer's continued employment through such vesting date.
+(6) These PSUs were earned based upon the achievement of a Revenue CC growth performance goal and 1⁄2 of the earned PSUs vested upon the certification of such - (6) These PSUs were earned based upon the achievement of a Revenue CC growth performance goal and /3 of the earned PSUs vested upon the certification of such achievement and the remaining /3 of the earned PSUs vest in equal quarterly installments over the remaining two years, subject to the named executive officer's continued employment through such vesting date. - (7) This stock option award vests over four years, with 25% vesting on May 1, 2023 and the remaining 75% vesting in equal quarterly installments thereafter. - (8) This RSU award vests over four years, with 25% vesting on May 1, 2023 and the remaining 75% vesting in equal quarterly installments thereafter. - (9) This RSU award vests over two years, with 25% vesting on May 1, 2023 and the remaining 75% vesting in equal quarterly installments thereafter.